Two or more blood samples drawn from separate venipuncture sites, typically from different veins in your arms

 - A urine or sputum culture may be positive, indicating a possible source of infection that may have spread to the blood.

 - A CSF analysis may reveal a possible source of infection.

 Because sepsis means that the bacteria or fungi have spread throughout the body, an affected person may experience many different symptoms of illness.
 As the immune system works to fight the infection, it produces many factors to kill the bacteria or fungi that can also make a person feel sick.
 Septicemia can cause a fall in blood pressure (shock), a rapid heart rate, and a decrease in blood flow to the brain, heart, and kidneys.
 It can also affect blood clotting factors, leading to disseminated intravascular coagulation (DIC), which can cause generalized bleeding.
 Bacteria in the blood may also spread to the joints and cause septic arthritis.

 The bacteria or fungi must grow to sufficient numbers in the nutrient media before they can be detected and identified.
-Usually this happens within a couple of days, but in some cases and with some microorganisms, it can take longer.
-Furthermore, some microorganisms are present in the blood in very small numbers.
+Usually this happens within a couple of days, but in some cases and with some microbes, it can take longer.
+Furthermore, some microbes are present in the blood in very small numbers.
 They must have sufficient time to reproduce and grow to quantities that can be detected.

 Additional blood cultures may be drawn to determine if bacteria present in the culture are persistent in the bloodstream (true pathogens).
 If they are not present in follow-up cultures, then bacteria from the skin may have contaminated the initial cultures.
-Additional blood cultures may also be drawn if you continue to have signs of sepsis but no microorganism is recovered from the first cultures collected.
+Additional blood cultures may also be drawn if you continue to have signs of sepsis but no microbe is recovered from the first cultures collected.